Teenage inmates removed from Angola grounds amid legal fight over controversial juvenile facility

 The Louisiana Office of Juvenile Justice revealed the move in a press release later that same morning.

 The announcement came as a surprise to many, given that an appellate court had just sided with the state on Wednesday, stalling an order from a federal judge that would have forced OJJ to removed the teens by end of day Friday.
+Advocates for the youth were outside of the Governor's mansion, protesting that ruling, when OJJ made the announcement.

+"To hear that news in real time was a great feeling.
+Our community, our members were real excited, real happy," Antonio Travis, Families and Friends of Louisiana's Incarcerated Children, said.

 That initial ruling from Judge Shelly Dick came after a series of hearings where she was briefed on the failings at the Bridge City Center for Youth in West Feliciana Parish, a pop-up site that was formed by the state last year in response to a rash of breakouts and other problems at Louisiana's juvenile jails.